 The CA certificate key store is located at /opt/vmware/cloudusagemetering/platform/security/cacerts.

-Import an internal Certification Authority (CA) - Signed Certificate
+Import an Internal Certificate Authority (CA) - Signed Certificate

-If you want to replace the vCloud Usage Meter certificate with a certificate signed by an internal to your organization Certificate Authority, first you must import the Certificate Authority in the vCloud Usage Meter appliance.
+If you want to replace the vCloud Usage Meter certificate with a certificate signed by an internal Certificate Authority (CA), you must first import the CA to the vCloud Usage Meter appliance.

 Prerequisites